alitareque/rego/rego/README.txt

 9. So, basically if the server name is set to rego, then the path to the locally hosted server will be http://rego
 10. Please change the database connection information on file located at rego/src/database.php
 10. Finally, type the address http://rego on a browser's address bar
+11. To test the test using PHPUnit test just go to the rego folder using commandline and run the following commands: composer install composer dump-autoload
+	./vendor/bin/phpunit tests
+12. I have only written the test to check that the database returns results.